Vera24-vee/KINDERGATEN-APP/README.md

    - **Start Command**: `npm start`

 4. **Set Environment Variables**
-   In the Render dashboard, go to your service → Environment → Add the following:
+   In the Render dashboard, go to your service → Environment → Add your database connection string and session secret.

-   - `DATABASE`: Your MongoDB connection string (keep this secure!)
-   - `SESSION_SECRET`: A secure random string for session management
-   - `NODE_ENV`: `production`

    **🔒 Security**: Never expose your database credentials in code or documentation.